combattingbias/combattingbias.huygens.knaw.nl/docs/lifecycle/setup.md

     - This ensures your DMP includes details on version control practices and proposed usages of the created dataset.
     - Examples of dataset documentation are [data-envelopes](https://aclanthology.org/2024.legal-1.9/) and [datasheets (for cultural heritage)](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.124).

-- Use the the [FAIR Implementation Profile](https://www.go-fair.org/how-to-go-fair/fair-implementation-profile/) questionnaire to guide writing your DMP, specifically with regards to what specifications to consider to make your dataset FAIR compliant.
+- Use the [FAIR Implementation Profile](https://www.go-fair.org/how-to-go-fair/fair-implementation-profile/) questionnaire to guide writing your DMP, specifically with regards to what specifications to consider to make your dataset FAIR compliant.

 - Include how harm to other beings and the environment can be identified and mitigated in a timely manner.[^5]